In this assignment, we will pull together everything you have learned about Excel to analyze trends in sales data over several years.

 - Finally, go back to Sheet4 and create a clustered column chart of your data.

-- Save your work and submit it in your course online.
+- Save your work and submit it to Canvas.